codespaces-contrib/save-june/README.md

 - **Version control:** Once you've fixed the bug, go ahead and commit and push that change.
 Your git credentials are automatically configured for you 👍

-- **Dev-box-as-code:** Check out the `.devcontainer/devcontainer.json` file to see how this Codespace was configured to be reproducible.
+- **Dev-box-as-code:** Check out the `.devcontainer/devcontainer.json` file to see how this Codespace was configured to be reproducible. _Note: This sample makes use of Docker/Docker compose in order to illustrate possibilities.
+However, none of these files are required to get started with Codespaces._

 ---